Portrait of a 21st Century Snuff Fighter

 “Gracias, Gracias,” he says though with more of an accent.
 “I am Juan Matisse.
 As you know after years of wrangling and months of deal making, I personally have arranged to bring to you the match of the century.
 Animan, mountain of steel and technology versus Nuke, 13 Time World Champion Snuff Fighter.”

 I growl at the little porkpie son of a bitch for my second billing.
-The hackles around my ears stands up.
-Dork!
+The hackles around my ears stand up.
+That fuck!
 He goes on and on then, as much as I would have liked to end it with so many bone-crunching whacks.